-Document the package check-in on the attached EHSD form, "Texas A&M University Package Check-in and Delivery".
+Document the package check-in on the attached EHS-RSS form, "Texas A&M University Radioactive Material Check-in and Delivery".

 Note: All blanks on the form must be filled in.

-Permittees located off the main TAMU campus must maintain receipt forms for the life of their Permit.
-These records are among those that may be inspected by the Bureau of Radiation Control during facility inspections.
-Failure to maintain these records is a violation of BRC regulations.
+Permit Holders located off the main Texas A&M University (TAMU) campus must maintain receipt forms for the life of their permit.
+These records are among those that may be inspected by the DSHS, RCP during facility inspections.
+Failure to maintain these records is a violation of bureau regulations.

-- 1. Enter the RSO Number on the check-in form.
-If the RSO Number has been misplaced since approval for the order was obtained, contact the EHSD to obtain the RSO Number.
-Be sure to tell the EHSD representative that an RSO Number has already been assigned to the shipment.
-This will prevent two RSO Numbers from being assigned to the same shipment. - 2.
-Enter the Permittee's name, Permit number, and department.
-Enter the date the material is being checked in. - 3.
-Enter the building and room Number(s) in which the material is to be used or stored. - 4.
+- 1. Enter the RSO number on the check-in form.
+If the RSO number has been misplaced since approval for the order was obtained, contact the EHS-RSS to obtain the RSO number.
+Be sure to tell the EHS-RSS representative that an RSO number has already been assigned to the shipment.
+This will prevent two RSO numbers from being assigned to the same shipment. - 2.
+Enter the Permit Holder's name, permit number, and department.
+Enter the date the material being checked in. - 3.
+Enter the building and room number(s) in which the material is to be used or stored. - 4.
 Enter the radionuclide and form.
 Typically, the compound (Bovine Growth Hormone, dATP, thymidine, etc.) should be entered here.
 If the material is a sealed source, that should be noted. - 5.
 Enter the activity received.
-Specify microcuries (μ Ci) or millicuries (mCi). - 6.
-Enter detector type (GM, ion chamber, etc.) and make/model/serial number of meter used for radiation exposure measurements. - 7.
-Perform a radiation survey for external radiation exposure at the surface of the package and at a distance of one meter.
+Specify microcuries (μCi) or millicuries (mCi). - 6.
+Enter detector type (Geiger-Mueller (GM), ion chamber, etc.) and make/model/serial number of meter used for radiation exposure measurements. - 7.
+Perform a radiation dose survey for external radiation exposure at the surface of the package and at a distance of one meter from the package.
 If the exposure rates at the surface of the package and at a distance of 1 meter from the package are less than 0.5 mrem/hr and 0.05 mrem/hr, respectively, these values can be recorded as simply <0.5 mrem/hr and <0.05 mrem/hr.
 If the radiation levels are above those values, the actual readings need to be recorded.
-If the exposure rate exceeds 10 mR/hr at one meter from the package or 200 mR/hr at the surface of the package, contact the EHSD immediately.
+If the exposure rate exceeds 10 mR/hr at one meter from the package or 200 mR/hr at the surface of the package, contact the EHS-RSS immediately.

 This survey must be performed using a meter calibrated in mR/hr or mrem/hr.
 The calibration sticker affixed to the instrument will indicate what units the instrument is calibrated in.
-If this is not indicated, contact the EHSD regarding instrument calibration.
+If this is not indicated, contact EHS-RSS regarding instrument calibration.

 - 8. Enter make/model/serial number and detector type of the instrument used to count contamination survey wipes. - 9.
 Survey the exterior of the package for removable contamination.
 This will be the first indication that the primary container is leaking.
-This measurement can be accomplished using a filter paper or piece of tissue and a liquid scintillation counter (LSC) or an end-window GM survey meter.
+This measurement can be accomplished using a filter paper, a piece of tissue analyzed using an LSC, or an end-window GM survey meter.